COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>
 <div style="text-align: justify">
-Coupled with <b>Figure 1</b>, we can see in <b>Figure 2</b> that we indeed have an increase in mobility levels in the UK from P2 to P3 but also individually in all countries within the UK except for Northern Ireland.</div>
+Coupled with <b>Figure 1</b>, we can see in **Figure 2** that we indeed have an increase in mobility levels in the UK from P2 to P3 but also individually in all countries within the UK except for Northern Ireland.</div>

 <br>
 <figure class="image" align="center">